Call For Moderators

 By joining the meeting, you confirm that you will follow its rules:

-- Cases and ethical dilemmas have to be anonymized, as no sensitive information can be shared in this forum.
+- Please anonymize cases and ethical dilemmas as no sensitive information can be shared.

-- Please respect the time limits allocated by the moderator.
+- Please respect the time limits set by the moderator.

 We record and publish the introductions to the meetings, but not the following discussion as the IC Ethics Meeting Room is meant to be a safe and protected space.